willosof/kvstore/README.md

 ```

 ### Future Enhancements
-- Use pub/sub messages to invalidate or refresh other replicas' caches (`LocalCache::erase`) using the key payload.
+- Include instance ID in pub/sub payload to skip self-invalidations.
 - Add TTLs or size limits to `LocalCache`.
 - Input validation for POSTed JSON and optional schema enforcement.
 - Structured error bodies and metrics.